dart-lang/language/working/augmentation-libraries/feature-specification.md

-*   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *An augmentation library can both declare a new declaration and augment it in the same file.*
+*   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *An augmentation can both declare a new declaration and augment it in the same file.*

 ### Augmented Expression